Private health insurance for expats in the UK

 UK PMI policies typically cover inpatient treatment (hospital stays, surgery, anaesthetics), and many extend to outpatient consultations, diagnostic imaging, cancer treatment and mental health support.
 Most policies do not cover GP appointments, A&E visits, or chronic ongoing conditions that pre-existed when you took out the policy — though some insurers offer moratorium underwriting or medical history disregarded options that may provide partial cover for pre-existing conditions after a waiting period.

-For expats who have recently arrived from outside the UK, international PMI (such as Cigna Global or Allianz Care) may be worth considering during a transition period, particularly if you have ongoing healthcare needs or travel frequently between countries.
+For expats who have recently arrived from outside the UK, international PMI (such as Cigna Healthcare or Allianz Care) may be worth considering during a transition period, particularly if you have ongoing healthcare needs or travel frequently between countries.
 International plans typically offer more flexibility but at a higher premium than domestic UK PMI.

 When comparing policies, pay close attention to the excess (the amount you pay per claim or per year), the hospital network (some insurers only cover treatment in their own network hospitals), outpatient limits, and mental health inclusion.
 The Financial Conduct Authority (FCA) regulates health insurance products in the UK — always check that any insurer or broker you use is FCA-authorised before purchasing.
+Comparing a few quotes, ideally through a broker who works across multiple insurers, tends to give you the clearest picture of what your circumstances will actually cost and where the meaningful differences in cover lie.

-Health Insurance — FAQs
+View all categories →Health Insurance — FAQs

 No — NHS access is comprehensive and free for those who qualify.
 However, many expats choose private cover to avoid long waiting lists for non-urgent specialist care, elective procedures and diagnostic tests.
 Private insurance is entirely optional but can meaningfully reduce wait times and give you more choice over where and when you are treated.